 Ninety-seven respondents participated in the 2019 online industry survey conducted as part of the planning process.
-74% indicated that they had a product or experience to sell.
+Seventy-four per-cent indicated that they had a product or experience to sell.
 From this sample of 72 respondents with a sellable experience:

-- ▶ 68% have a website and 73.6% have a social media platform; - 29.2% offer the opportunity to book and pay for the product or experience on the business website; - ▶ 15.3% allow users to click through to a separate website to book; - > 15.3% allow users to complete an online reservation form without taking payment; - ▶ 44.4% websites provide a contact form; - > 19.4% don't offer any direct web-tools to facilitate booking; - 57% work with other tourism distributors to sell their experience or product, such as tour operators, Booking.com; and - ▶ 58.3% would welcome assistance to sell online.
+- 68% have a website and 73.6% have a social media platform; - 29.2% offer the opportunity to book and pay for the product or experience on the business website; - 15.3% allow users to click through to a separate website to book; - 15.3% allow users to complete an online reservation form without taking payment; - 44.4% websites provide a contact form; - 19.4% don't offer any direct web-tools to facilitate booking; - 57% work with other tourism distributors to sell their experience or product, such as tour operators, Booking.com; and - 58.3% would welcome assistance to sell online.

-THE EXPERIENCES OUR VISITORS ARE SEEKING Na hEispéiris atá á Lorg ag ár gCuairteoirí
+The Experiences Our Visitors Are Seeking Na hEispéiris atá á Lorg ag ár gCuairteoirí